RocketRobz/SuperPhotoStudio/README.md

 Super Photo Studio has it all: An all-star cast, famous outdoor and indoor locations, stylish girls, the coolest of TWL himself, and fan-favorites like Waluigi!

+# What is this?

+Super Photo Studio is basically an upgraded version of the Style Savvy series's photo studio feature, with added characters and locations outside of said series.
+You can also change the character's expressions and poses, though Super Photo Studio does not support changing those, as it would be time-consuming, as well as taking up more space.

 # Features

 * High-resolution Hori-HD (800px wide mode), exclusive to 3DS, New 3DS, and New 2DS consoles!